Local Government (Rating) Act 2002

 You could also call this:

 The purpose of this Act is to promote the purpose of local government.
 You can find this purpose in the Local Government Act 2002.
-This Act does this by giving local authorities flexible powers to set, assess, and collect rates to fund local government activities.
+This Act does this by giving local authorities flexible powers to set and collect rates.

-This Act also ensures that rates are set in a transparent and consultative manner.
-This means that local authorities must make decisions about rates in a way that is open and fair.
-The Act also provides processes and information to help ratepayers understand how much they need to pay in rates.
+This means local authorities can make decisions about rates in a transparent and consultative manner.
+They must also provide processes and information to help ratepayers understand how much they need to pay.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.